10 Relapse Prevention Tips for Alcoholism

 - Be kind to yourself and others; trust but only with those who deserve it; only seek advice from reliable sources.
 Give something back.
 Wait awhile, until your recovery is a little bit underway, but then be open to being a ‘wounded healer’.
 Strangely enough, if you give you get more back.

-- Slips and lapses happen; they do not have to be relapses.
+- Slips and lapses happen; they do not have to relapse.
 So be careful that your language does not ‘encourage’ you to go back to old behaviours.

 If you implement these, it will strengthen your recovery.